denis-beurive/scapy/README.md

         except Exception as e:
             log.warning("can't import layer %s: %s", _l, e)

-You can see that the modules are _loaded/imported_ at runtime.
+You can see that the modules are _loaded/imported_ at runtime and that the names of the modules don't appear in the code.
+Therefore an IDE cannot reference the modules!

-* When the statement `from scapy.all import *` is encountered by a Python interpreted, the modules are imported (because the interpreter interprets the Python script).
-* But when the same statement is encountered by an IDE, the module are not loaded, because the IDE does not interpret the Python script.

 Thus, if you want to use Scapy with an IDE, you need to find out the modules for each symbol you want to insert into your script.